 At times a student may face unexpected financial crisis caused by serious illness, death, or some other unforeseen circumstance.
 At such times, Boyce College seeks to help with a grant that does not need to be repaid.
-The Director of Student Life should be advised of emergencies wherein money is needed.
+The Financial Aid office should be advised of emergencies wherein money is needed.